zooniverse/The-Juggernaut/README.md

 # Getting Started

 To run this application we recommend MySQL and Ruby > 1.8.6 (1.8.7, 1.9.2-p290).
 Please note the application has not been tested against versions of Ruby later than 1.9.2-p290.
 This guide assumes that you have RVM installed to manage your Rubies.
+You'll also need a JavaScript runtime.

 ## RVM & Rubygems